ez8-co/xpjson/README.md

 - **No useless pretty print** (indent, CRLF, space and other formats).
   - Gaudy feature I think, because performance, size of packet and binaries is most important, not low-frequency debug dump.
   - Use online json-validation web or web browser console to show them in pretty formats instead.
+  - Less extra conditions (about 10% bonous as benchmark said).
 - As **less temporary variables and condition branches** as possible.
 - Auto enable **move operations** if compiler supports to reduce memory copy.
 - Scan **only once** during parse.